 Alice's code has some new elements we haven't seen before, so let's experiment a bit to figure out how it works!
+Open the Alice's

-Open the 3 "Alice's Restaurant starter file, click "Run", and try using the $cost$ function in the Interactions window.
-1) What does cost("hamburger") evaluate to?
-2) What does cost("pie") evaluate to?
-3) What if you ask for cost("fries")?
-4) Explain what the function is doing in your own words.
+Restaurant starter file, click "Run", and try using the cost function in the Interactions window.

+1) What does cost ("hamburger") evalua te to?
+2) What does cost ("pie") evaluate to?
+Explain what the function is doing in your own words.
+What is the function's name?
+Domain?
+Range?
+What if you ask for cost ("fries")?
 5) What is the function's name?
 Domain?
 Range?
 6) What is the name of its variable?
-7) Alice says onion rings have gone up to 3.75 .
+7) Alice says onion rings have gone up to \$3.7 75.
 Change the cost function to reflect this.
 8) Try adding menu items of your own.
-What's your favorite?
-9) For an unknown food item, the function produces the String "That's not on the menu!"
+What s your favorite?
+9) For an unknown food item, the function pr oduces the String "That's not on the menu!"
 Is this a problem?
-Wh or why not? у

-10) Suppose Alice wants to calculate the price of a hamburger, including a 5% sales tax.
+Why or why not?
+10) Suppose Alice wants to calculate the pric e of a hamburger, including a 5%: sales tax .
 Draw a Circle of Evaluation for the expression below.